badger-99/Book-List-ES6/README.md

 - Clone this project.
 - Open it in VS code.
 - Run `npm install --save luxon` to download Luxon
-- If you dont use Webpack, change the luxon import statement to `import { DateTime } from './node_modules/luxon/build/es6/luxon.js';`
 - Deploy it on a browser using a live-server plug-in.

 ### Prerequisites